CollinQuiason/Predictive-Parking/README.md

-legible.py: Cleans the data's format (string manipulation)
+legible.py: Cleans the data's format (just string manipulation)

-collisions.py: produces a matrix of collision events > 20%
+collisions.py: produces a matrix of collision events > 20% overlap

 clean.py: uses the overlaps to produce a new version of the data with X% removal bias (currently 0, or 100% removal of overlaps > 20%).
 		Also creates a version in the same format as the original sensity_events.csv data